 Non-commoditized/illiquid financial assets such as performing, distressed or defaulted assets in various forms (bonds, loans or trade claims, structured credit etc).
 The BAM platform, designed to be flexible, enables users to dictate their interest and to post virtually any type of hard-to-trade asset.

-BAM creates efficiencies in workflow management --it enables users to find assets and counter-parties interested in trading illiquid assets of their interest.
-Besides the power of a network of market professionals.
-Among BAM's functionalities: no sifting through inefficient email blasts looking for the needle in the haystack and anonymous conversations identification is not revealed unnecessarily.
+BAM creates efficiencies in risk and workflow management -- it enables users to find, compare and digest assets and different counter-parties.
+Among BAM’s functionalities: no sifting through inefficient email blasts, no wasting time on irrelevant news or documents looking for the needle in the haystack.

 No, BAM is neither an exchange or a broker dealer.
 It does not take custody of user assets or handle user funds.

 The BAM platform software, algorithms and data base is to facilitate workflow processes, price discovery and the framing of investment decisions that ultimately lead to increase liquidity for our users.

 No, BAM does not take custody of assets or handle client funds.
 Since BAM is neither a broker, dealer investment advisor or exchange BAM does not include settlement facilities; buyers and sellers must mutually agree on acceptable ways to settle transactions they wish to consummate, including introducing third parties/brokers.

 No, BAM owns none of the assets on its platform and has no vested interest in the consummation of any transactions which may occur.

 There are several important reasons that differentiate BAM from others in the space: